 - Your laptop should now be running.

 If you’re looking for a new laptop, the Dell XPS 13 is a great option.
-It’s lightweight and has a long battery life, but one of the best features is the charging light.
+It’s lightweight and has a long battery life, but the charging light is one of the best features.
 The charging light is a small, white LED that lets you know when the laptop is charging.
-It’s located on the front of the laptop, so it’s easy to see.
+It’s located on the front of the laptop, making it easy to see.
 When the light is on, the laptop is charging.
-When the laptop charges completely the light is turned off automatically.
+When the laptop charges completely, the light is turned off automatically.

 If you’re looking for a new laptop, the Dell XPS 13 is a great option.
-It’s lightweight and has a long battery life, but one of the best features is the charging light.
+It’s lightweight and has a long battery life, but the charging light is one of the best features.

 Question: Why is my Dell laptop not charging but plugged in?

-Answer: Your Dell laptop is not charging because it’s not getting plugged in for a number of reasons.
+Answer: Your Dell laptop is not charging because it’s not getting plugged in for several reasons.
 The most regular observation is that the battery needs replacing because it’s too low.
 Another possibility is a damaged charging port that requires replacement or repair.
 In rare cases, the problem could be with the power adapter itself.

 Question: How do you force a Dell laptop to charge?

-1. Make sure the power adapter is plugged into both the laptop and the wall outlet.
+1. Make sure the power adapter is plugged into the laptop and wall outlet.